Mcdonoughd/CS3516/README.md

 Labs:
-&nbsp;	  set of in class lab assignemtns
+&nbsp;	  set of in class lab assignments

 # IMPORTANT